duarteguilherme/congressbr/cran-comments.md

+## Version 0.2.0

+- Removed function which had been taken out of the API without notice.

 ## Version 0.1.8
 - Updated to deal with breaking changes in purrr 0.3.
 ── R CMD check results ──────────────────────────────── congressbr 0.1.8 ────